nolanwinsman/episode-title-suffix/README.md

 ## Files

-- assets : folder to hold game assets, primarily the art.
-- gifs : folder to hold gifs for README
-- sounds : game sounds.
-- data.py : class to hold valuable data like colors.
-- enemy.py : class for the enemy object.
-This is the donuts
-- hud.py : class for the information displayed like candy canes and score
+├── createSeries.py : file to generate mock data for testing ├── eSuffix.py : main script
-- player.py : class for the player
-- README.md : this file
+├── IMDB.ico : icon used for when the tv show poster displays ├── README.md : this file
-- requirements.txt : Python modules
+└── requirements.txt : python modules